-- All students transferring from foreign institutions of higher learning will be required to have their educational credentials evaluated by an agency approved by the National Association of Credential Evaluation Services, such as World Education Services or Globe Language Services.
+- All students transferring from foreign institutions of higher learning will be required to have their educational credentials evaluated by an agency approved by the National Association of Credential Evaluation Services (NACES).
 There is a fee for this evaluation service.
 Possible transfer credits will be determined by New York Tech after results of the course-by-course evaluation have been received.
 Students must provide course outlines and/or syllabi if available to facilitate credit transfer. - Visit the Office of Residence Life and Off-Campus Housing for more information about residential facilities near the Long Island or New York City campuses.